antmd/graph-tool/doc/quickstart.rst

 """""""""""""""""""""

-Since graph views are regular graphs, one can just as easily create graph views of graph views.
+Since graph views are regular graphs, one can just as easily create graph views `of graph views`.
 This provides a convenient way of composing filters.
 For instance, in order to isolate the minimum spanning tree of all vertices of the example above which have a degree larger than four, one can do:

     >>> u = GraphView(g, vfilt=lambda v: v.out_degree() > 4)